 “Have we got time for—”

 “No,” Riley replied adamantly.
 As much as he wanted Jack out of the suit and bent over the nearest rail, they had things to do that were more important.

 “You’re a fucking bastard, Riley Campbell-Hayes,” Jack said with no heat.

 Jack hated it when Riley was right.
-Inevitably Riley was always freaking right when Jack came out of his stubborn focused stage.
+Inevitably Riley was always freaking right.
 The fucker.

 He saw Neil’s eyes widen when he approached and guilt twisted in his gut.
 The man had a couple of other guys with him, two in suits and one dressed in Sunday-best Cowboy.
 Nice-looking guy, built like a brick outhouse, with short blond hair and dark blue eyes.
-This guy took a careful step forward to put himself closer to Jack.
-He wasn’t actually between Jack and Neil but it was enough of a stance to be meaningful.
-They stood toe-to-toe for a few seconds and it was humiliating to think that this cowboy was feeling the need to protect Neil from him.
+The Cowboy took a careful step forward to put himself closer to Jack.
+He wasn’t actually between Jack and Neil, but it was enough of a stance to be meaningful.
+They stood toe-to-toe for a few seconds; it was humiliating to think that this cowboy was feeling the need to protect Neil from him.

 “Is everything okay?”
 Neil finally asked.

 “Can we talk?”
 Jack asked formally.
 The other two men in suits moved away, leaving Neil and the cowboy in front of him.

 Neil shook his head.
 “Please don’t.
 Not now.
 Can it wait until after?” he asked simply.